 San Diego is very wheelchair friendly and has done a stellar job making the city accessible to all.
 There are many wheelchair accessible attractions in San Diego.
-San Diego is overall health conscious, with juice bars, vegan and vegetarian options, but the city is famously known for it’s Mexican food and ocean view restaurants.
-San Diego has many yummy places, barbecue to all kinds of deserts.
+San Diego is overall health conscious, with juice bars, and vegan and vegetarian options, but the city is famously known for its Mexican food and ocean-view restaurants.
+San Diego has many yummy places, from barbecues to all kinds of desserts.

 - City of San Diego (Mission Beach, Ocean Beach, La Jolla Shores): (619) 525-8247 or (619) 221-8899

 Mission Beach is basically a peninsula with the Pacific Ocean on one side and the bay on the other, both with beaches.
 The bay side is called Mission Bay.
 What’s particularly attractive about this area is a 14-mile-long, paved bike trail which allows you to enjoy the atmosphere of the beach.

 Also located on the bay side of Mission Beach is a pier where you can rent a waterproof jetpack to fly like Iron Man.
 It wasn’t designed for the disabled, but so far, a number of people with a handicap have experienced it.
 Still, it’s fun to watch others.
 The bay side of Mission Beach is also known for a small area where fire-pits are allowed, but sadly none are accessible.
 On the beach side of Mission Bay are a bunch of touristy shops and a paved walkway for a pleasant stroll along the ocean.

 If you keep traveling north on the paved trail, it will lead you into Pacific Beach, also known as PB, and is another popular beach in San Diego with eateries and souvenir shops.
 This area is often swarmed with young adults hanging out at the beach.